SpongeBob SquarePants: Ratings and run-length achievements

-In 2012, however, the series' ratings were declining.
-The average number of viewers aged two to eleven watching SpongeBob at any given time dropped 29% in the first quarter from a year earlier, according to Nielsen.
-Wall Street Journal business writer John Jannarone suggested the series' age and oversaturation might be contributing to its ratings' decline and might also be directly responsible for the decline in Nickelodeon's overall ratings.
-Media analyst Todd Juenger attributed the decline in Nickelodeon's ratings directly to the availability of streaming video content on services like Netflix, a provider of on-demand Internet streaming media.
+In 2012, the series' ratings began to decline; Nielsen reported that the average number of viewers aged two to eleven watching SpongeBob at any given time dropped 29% in the first quarter from the previous year.
+Wall Street Journal business writer John Jannarone suggested that the decline may be in part due to the series' age and oversaturation affecting the channel's ratings entirely, while media analyst Todd Juenger attributed the decline directly to the availability of Nickelodeon's content on streaming video services like Netflix.
+Viacom's then-president and CEO Philippe Dauman disputes the latter notion, claiming that the media company was getting "nice revenues" from their video on-demand deals and that the service only had select content from the channel's library.
+A Nickelodeon spokesman similarly denied that the show was in any way a problem with the channel's ratings.

-Philippe Dauman, the president and CEO of Viacom, contradicted that notion, saying: "We are getting nice revenues through these subscription VOD deals", adding Netflix only has "some library content" on its service.
-A Nickelodeon spokesman said, "SpongeBob is performing consistently well and remains the number one rated animated series in all of children's television."
-He added, "There is nothing that we have seen that points to SpongeBob as a problem."
 Dauman blamed the drop on "some ratings systemic issues" at Nielsen, citing extensive set-top-box data that "does in no way reflect" the Nielsen data.
 Juenger noted SpongeBob could affect the ratings of other Nickelodeon programming because children often change channels to find their favorite programs, then stay tuned to that network.
-Nickelodeon reduced its exposure on television.
-In the first quarter of 2012, the network cut back on the number of episodes it aired by 16% compared to a year earlier.

 On April 22, 2013, Netflix CEO Reed Hastings announced their intentions not to renew their existing deal with Viacom.
-Viacom's deal with Netflix expired, and shows such as SpongeBob and Dora the Explorer were removed.
-However, seasons five through eight of SpongeBob are still available to stream on Netflix in Canada.
-On June 4, 2013, Viacom announced a multi-year licensing agreement which would move its programs, such as SpongeBob and Dora the Explorer, to Amazon.com, Netflix's top competitor.
-Amazon agreed to pay more than $200 million to Viacom for the license, its largest subscription streaming transaction ever.
+Viacom's deal with Netflix expired, and shows such as SpongeBob and Dora the Explorer were removed in the United States.
+On June 4, 2013, Viacom announced a $200 million multi-year licensing agreement which would move its programs, such as SpongeBob and Dora the Explorer, to Amazon.

-SpongeBob SquarePants is one of the longest-running series on Nickelodeon.
-It became the network's series with the most episodes during its eighth season, surpassing the 172 episodes of Rugrats.
-In the ninth season, its 26 episodes brought the number of episodes produced to 204.
-In a statement, Brown Johnson, Nickelodeon's animation president said, "SpongeBob success in reaching over 200 episodes is a testament to creator Stephen Hillenburg's vision, comedic sensibility and his dynamic, lovable characters.
-The series now joins the club of contemporary classic Nicktoons that have hit this benchmark, so we're incredibly proud."
+SpongeBob SquarePants is one of the longest-running series on Nickelodeon, and one of the longest-running American animated series on television.
+It became the network's series with the most episodes during its eighth season, surpassing the 172 episodes of Rugrats, and in 2025 became the longest-running American children's animated series.
+Many children of the 2000s grew up with the series, leading to the series possessing an extensive cultural influence on Generation Z and millennials and greater internet culture in general.